 Q: How can I make a payment?

-Payments can also be made via check.
+Payments can also be made via check for no additional charge.
 Checks must be made payable to Lesley University and must include the student's full name and student account number to ensure proper application to the student account.

 Payments made by mail should be sent 7–10 business days prior to the due date to ensure your payment is credited by the due date to avoid late payment fees.
 For more detailed information, students can visit our Payment Options page on the intranet.

 If all or part of your educational expenses should be billed to a sponsor or government agency, please refer to the Sponsored Billing section of our intranet pages for more information.